-Maki Kaneko teaches courses on the history of Japanese modern/contemporary art, print and popular cultures from the seventeenth-century to present, and architecture and city planning of Tokyo.
-Her research concerns the interaction between politics and twentieth-century Japanese visual arts.
-Her book Mirroring the Japanese Empire published in 2014 examines the representation and signification of the male figure between 1930 and 1950, the decades when Japan engaged with a series of imperialist wars.
-Her current research also includes Japanese avant-garde art in the 1930s and 40s, the history of “outsider art” in Japan, and the activity of female artists in the early twentieth century.
+Maki Kaneko teaches courses on the history of Japanese modern/contemporary art, print, manga, and architecture from the seventeenth-century to the present and the arts of Asia Americans and Asian diasporas.
+Her research concerns the politics of memory, race, and gender in twentieth-century Japanese visual culture and the Asia-Pacific region.
+Her book Mirroring the Japanese Empire published in 2014 examines the representation and signification of the male figure in Japanese oil painting and cinema between 1930 and 1950, the decades when Japan engaged with a series of imperialist wars.
+Kaneko’s current research includes Japanese American diaspora artists, the history of “outsider art” in Japan, and gender and sexuality in contemporary visual culture.

 Ph.D., World Art Studies and Museology